mboperator/financials-frontend-chapter/README.md

 ## 🚀 Mission

 Our Chapter's mission is to provide a consistent, accessible, and rapid frontend development experience for engineers across the Financial Tribe.
-We intend to do this by providing high quality examples and documentation, robust tooling and shared components, and tight collaboration.
+We intend to do this by providing high quality examples and documentation, robust shared components, and tight collaboration.

 ## 👯 Participating Squads